mad-street-den/vue-sdk/README.md

 | `referrer`  | same values as platform for mobile app | ios                                  |
 | `user_id`   | user id passed while calling setUser   | 81bf1152-ce89-4954-b38e-f81875258f6e |
 | `url`       | Bundle id of the application           | com.example.myapp                    |

-Client can change the config properties such as `platform`,`medium`,`referrer`,`url`for each function call by passing the corresponding parameters using the optional parameter `sdkConfig`.

 <!-- TABLE_GENERATE_END -->